mishra-lab/testing_bias/README.md

 3. ***Aggdf_mainFunctions.R***: contains code to aggregate individual-level information to  population-level data measurements.

-The following three R scripts contain the code to run the agent-based model (ABM) and create the simulated data for the sensitivity analyses that accounts for time when estimating symptomatic vaccine effectiveness:
+The following three R scripts contain the code to run the ABM and create the simulated data for the sensitivity analyses that accounts for time when estimating symptomatic vaccine effectiveness:

 1. ***ABM_App_withTime.R***: contains the additional code to run the ABM and generate the simulated datasets for the appendix.
 This script calls on ***ABM_mainFunctions.R***, ***IndTestdf_appFunctions.R***, and  ***Aggdf_appFunctions_withTime.R***.